philippe44/LMS-uPnP/README.md

         WIN32
         UPNP_STATIC_LIB
         UPNP_USE_BCBPP (for C++ builder)
- - Under Linux : N/A
- - The are few changes in libupnp, so the file webserver.c, upnp.h and httpreadwrite.c must be taken from here, not from libupnp main repository, to rebuild the library
  - TCP blocking *must* be disabled otherwise when a upnp player disappears "non gracefully", it will block other communication for a long delay, creating a "too many job" log in libupnp and all sort of nasty side effects.
 When launching ./configure, use --disable-blocking_tcp_connections to make sure that